Crinklewott/diape.red/_posts/2017-07-10-Arsenal-Tier-Emacs-Writable-Dired.md

 <!-- more -->

 # What's this?
-In the GIF at the top, you can see an entire folder get renamed using something called "Dired".
+In the GIF at the top, you can see an entire folder get renamed seemingly instantly.
+What's happening here is the handywork of a little Emacs tool called "Dired", Emacs' built-in file manager.

+Now, Emacs having a built-in-file manager is about as surprising as the ocean being wet, but it has some really cool features that are a lot less obvious.
+The one we are interested in is the part where Dired allows you to edit folders as if they were text files!

-Emacs has a built-in-file manager, which doesn't sound very impressive until you realize that you can edit folders like text files!
-All I did above was simply find and replace "`-orig`" with nothing and save.
+Because of this, all I did above was simply find and replace "`-orig`" with nothing, then save.
 Simple as that!

 ![Find and replace](/assets/Dired-Rename.gif "It's all text!")